batikim09/face_emotion_recognition_keras_tf/README.md

-# Face classification and detection from the [B-IT-BOTS robotics team](https://mas-group.inf.h-brs.de/?page_id=622).
+# Face classification and detection
-Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.
+This repository is largely based on the [B-IT-BOTS robotics team](https://mas-group.inf.h-brs.de/?page_id=622), Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.

+They report:
 * IMDB gender classification test accuracy: 96%.
 * fer2013 emotion classification test accuracy: 66%.